 - If necessary, contact the experts and develop your own metrics, tracking techniques and programs that will perform these tasks.

-Increase the involvement of your in an online event, increase the number of potential customers , use different metrics.
+Increase the involvement of your target audience in an online event, increase the number of potential customers , use different metrics.
 Get creative by analyzing data.
-And on the Onlineexpo platform you can organize of any complexity!
+And on the Onlineexpo platform you can organize hold online and hybrid events of any complexity!